cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

   - `component` - the Terraform or Helmfile component that the Atmos component provisions has been changed

-  - `stack.settings.spacelift.admin_stack_context` - the Atmos component for the Spacelift admin stack that has been affected by the changes.
+  - `stack.settings.spacelift.admin_stack_context` - the Atmos component for the Spacelift admin stack.
      This will be included only if all the following is true:

     - The `atmos describe affected` is executed with the `--include-spacelift-admin-stacks=true` flag